andrewcschultz/Hang-Tags/README.md

 ----

 It's quite hard to get a printer to print the 8.5x11 content of the resultant PDF perfectly onto an 8.5x11 sheet of paper (even if your printer has "borderless" printing capabilities).
 You might need to experiment to find your best option for maximizing the size of the printed product without losing content off the side of the printed page.
 In my case, I have an option to scale to print the entire image (which means: scale by 97%), and this works fairly well.

+Finally, what I've set up for myself might not be precisely what you want for yourself; feel free to change the code as you see fit.
+If you don't have experience in coding LaTeX, feel free to reach out to me with questions.